denisecase/datafun-central/content/tools/docker/installation/windows/index.md

 4. Start Docker Desktop:

-  - After the installation is complete, Docker Desktop should start automatically. - If it doesn't, you can launch it from the Start menu.
+  - After the installation is complete, Docker Desktop should start automatically.
+  - If it doesn't, you can launch it from the Start menu.
   - You will see the Docker icon in the system tray, indicating that Docker is running.
   - Right-click on the icon and select "Dashboard" to open the Docker Desktop dashboard.

 5. Verify the installation:

   - Open a command prompt or PowerShell window.
-  - Run the following command to check the Docker version:
+  - Run the following command to check the Docker version.

   `docker --version`

-6. Run a test container to ensure that Docker is working correctly:
+6. Run a test container to ensure that Docker is working correctly.

   `docker run hello-world`